|学 位||D.Phil. in Science and Technology Policy Studies, SPRU, University of Sussex|

 |現在の研究対象||Economics of Innovation, Innovation Policies|

-He is an associate editor-in-chief of Asian Journal of Technology Innovation and a member of international editorial boards of International Journal of Technology and Globalisation,, Innovation and Development Journal, and African Journal of Science, Technology, Innovation and Development.
+He is the Editor-in-Chief of an SSCI-indexed Asian Journal of Technology Innovation and a member of international editorial boards of International Journal of Technology and Globalisation,, Innovation and Development Journal, and African Journal of Science, Technology, Innovation and Development.
 His research interests include national innovation systems in Thailand and newly-industrialising countries in Asia, industrial and knowledge-based clusters, Technological capabilities and evolution of latecomer firms, financial incentives for enhancing innovation capabilities and competitiveness, and roles of Research Technology Organisations (RTOs) in industrial clusters and national innovation systems.

 He is a founding member of Asian Network for the Economics of Learning, Innovation, and Competence Building Systems (ASIALICS) which is an Asian chapter of Global Network for the Economics of Learning, Innovation, and Competence Building Systems (GLOBELICS).
 He was an advisor and a consultant projects in research projects commissioned by the World Bank, UNESCO, UNIDO, UNCTAD, OECD, German Development Institute (GDI), JICA, International Development Research Center of Canada (IDRC) and Economic Research Institute of ASEAN and East Asia (ERIA).